Smiling Faces, Beautiful Places: the catchcry of Marmaris

-“Smiling Faces, Beautiful Places”.
-That’s the catchcry of Marmaris, the tourist town that attracts thousands of visitors each year.
-For sailing Turkey, it’s the perfect base location.
-Travel east towards Fethiya and explore the Lycian Coast, or sail west and north past the ancient province of Caria, with its huge array of remote places to explore, to enjoy the sheltered waters that lap the peninsulas of Bozburan and Datca.
+Marmaris is a tourist town that attracts thousands of visitors each year, and for sailing the Mederranean coast of Turkey, it is the perfect place to start and finish your charter.
+Sail west and north past the ancient province of Caria, with its huge array of remote places to explore, and enjoy the sheltered waters that lap the peninsulas of Bozburan and Datca.

-Other ports of call recommended by local operators along this southern coast of the Bozburun Peninsular include Serce and Bozukkale.
+Other ports of call recommended by local operators along this southern coast of the Bozburun Peninsular include Serce and Bozukkale, also known as Loryma.
 These villages further out on the peninsular also make the perfect pair for a stopover each way.
 If you get a chance to explore some of the peninsula, do take it.
 The land-based crowds don't venture out here too much, nature is preserved by active conservation policies, and the way of life harks back to much simpler times.

 North to the Datça Peninsula

 From the western end of the Bozburun Peninsular on a Marmaris charter, there's a choice to make.
 Sail northeast along the northern side, or cross the Gulf of Hisarönü (18 nm or so depending on your start point), and visit the Datca Peninsula and the small town of the same name.
 Until its discovery as a tourist mecca, this was one of the most inaccessible parts of coastal Turkey.
 Today, while welcoming visitors to share and enjoy their homelands, the locals are protective of their environment and have kept a lid on large-scale developments.